sharetribe/flex-docs/src/docs/references/page-schema/index.md

 {
   "type": "object",
   "properties": {
-    /**
-     * Metadata contains information that is not shown directly on the page, but it is shown in SEO,
-     * search engines, and e.g. browser tab.
-     */
     "meta": {
       "title": "SEO & Social",
       "type": "object",
       "properties": {
-        /** Meta page title */
         "pageTitle": {
           "type": "object",
           "properties": {